timroster/multi-tenancy-documentation/documentation/k8s/3-ci-cd/README_cd.md

 ## Create Dev Mode trigger & Update Environmental Properties for CD

-The environmental properties for the frontend CD pipeline should be updated as follows:

-Add or update the Environmental Properties so they look like thise (using your own GitHub multi-tenancy/backend/frontend repos):
+The environmental properties for the CD pipeline should be updated as follows (using your own GitHub multi-tenancy/backend/frontend repos):

 ![](/documentation/images/cicd-k8s/CD/18.png)
 ![](/documentation/images/cicd-k8s/CD/19.png)